-FREE Webinar – Getting to the Gut, Meet Your Microbiome
+Getting to the Gut, Meet Your Microbiome – Updated 2017

-- Discuss current research in the importance keeping our microbiome in balance.
+- Discuss the latest research on our microbiome

 - Describe 3 strategies to get our microbiome back to better health.

-his webcast is completely free and we love sharing this exciting info with you.
+This webcast is completely free because we love sharing exciting information with our community!
 However, if you would like CEs you can purchase the individual course or as part of a series.

 Articles and Resources for New Horizons & Gut Microbiome Presentations